Threshold-360/secret-loader/README.md

 It's worth noting that the second function can only really be used in Node.js projects.
 If you are manually fetching the secrets and using them in another kind of project, you will be responsible for parsing them correctly.

+# How to use this package

+This package is stored in the GitHub registry, so you can install it using this command:

+`npm i github:Threshold-360/secret-loader`

 ## Prerequisite: Bitwarden authentication